cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 configuration management.
 This means the use of HCL may hit a ceiling for medium to larger setups.

-So what CUE has to offer to users of HCL is typing, better growth prospects to larger scale operations, and eliminating the peculiarities of file overlays.
+So what CUE has to offer to users of HCL is: typing, better growth prospects to larger scale operations, and eliminating the peculiarities of file overlays.

-CUE does borrow one construct from HCL: the folding of single-field objects onto a single line was directly inspired by HCL's very similar appraoch.
+CUE does borrow one construct from HCL: the folding of single-field objects onto a single line was directly inspired by HCL's very similar approach.

 <!--